mipatterson/typedoc-plugin-markdown-pages/README.md

 _Note: Casing does not matter in the name of your custom index file._

+## Themes

+### Built-In Theme

+This plugin comes with its own built-in theme that integrates the markdown pages into the site navigation and renders the markdown content.
+To use this theme pass `markdown-pages` as the value to the `--theme` option.

+### Custom Themes

+Alternatively, you can also integrate the extra markdown pages into your own themes.

+Markdown pages are rendered using the `page.hbs` template and the page content can be accessed via `model.mdPage.contents`.

+The page navigation elements can be accessed via `mdPagesNavigation.children`, similar to how standard navigation items are referenced.

+For examples, see `/src/theme/templates/page.hbs` and `/src/theme/layouts/default.hbs`.

 ## Custom Navigation Label

 By default, the navigation label shown above the page links in the navigation controls will display as "Pages".
 This can be customized by setting the `mdPagesLabel` option.